JayKKumar01/PeerJS-FileTransfer-Simple/README.md

-Certainly!
-Below is a template for a README.md file for your PeerJS File Transfer project.
-Feel free to customize it based on additional details or specific instructions you want to provide:

----

 # PeerJS File Transfer - Simple

 Welcome to the PeerJS File Transfer Simple project!
 This web application allows users to establish peer-to-peer connections and easily transfer files between devices.
 The live version of the website can be accessed at [https://jaykkumar01.github.io/PeerJS-FileTransfer-Simple/](https://jaykkumar01.github.io/PeerJS-FileTransfer-Simple/).